 8 Warnings From Your Body Before A Cerebral Stroke

 1. Signs of a cerebral stroke: High blood pressure

 Patients with high blood pressure usually don’t feel strong symptoms that alert them to the danger they are in.
-The problem is that unless monitored, this can advance and the risk of cerebral stroke or hemorrhage is considerably heightened.
+The problem is that, unless monitored, this can advance and the risk of a cerebral stroke or hemorrhage is considerably heightened.

-It’s important to get routine medical checkups, especially when significant risk factors are present.
+Therefore, it’s important to get routine medical checkups, especially when significant risk factors are present.

 2. Stiff neck

 A stiff neck may be caused by stressful events, bad posture, or overexertion.
 However, you mustn’t rule out the possibility of it having been caused by a blocked or leaky blood vessel.

 3. Bad headache

 A headache is a common symptom that may be related to many different factors and isn’t usually serious.
 Nevertheless, when it comes on strong with no apparent cause, it’s best to go to the hospital for a checkup.

 Intense, throbbing headaches usually are a sign of increased arterial pressure and, in serious cases, mean an oncoming stroke.A headache may appear as the result of an increase in blood pressure.
 This, at the same time, can be a warning sign of a cerebral stroke.

 4. One side of the body is paralyzed